ppKrauss/openCitation/README.md

 The "openness degree" is illustred by the CC licenses ordering.
 A cited document can have most open license, or a license with the same degree. **When it occurs, we can say that the document citations are *coherent* with its license**.
 -->
 ## Objective
-The aim of this project is to subsidies the characterization of "openess coherence" in repositories and collections.
+The aim of this project is to offer a practical and theoretical *framework* (at least a proof of concept) to subsidise the characterization of "openness coherence" in repositories and collections, of scientific and legislative documents.

 ## Datasets
 [OKFN Dataset standards](https://github.com/datasets) was adopted in this project: